DziubanMaciej/PicoGpu/ShaderProgramming.md

 The assembler (see [gpu/isa/assembler](gpu/isa/assembler)) can parse a *PicoGpu* assembly and convert it into data stream ready to be sent to the shading unit.
 The program binary and its inputs are passed as a data stream to the shading unit.
 After executing the binary, the shading unit streams all outputs back to the caller.

 Each shader consists of two sections - directives and instructions.
 Directives serve as metadata of the shader program, describing how it interacts with the rest of *PicoGpu*.
 Instructions are what actually gets executed by shader units.
-Instructions can alter any of the registers exposed to the user.
+Instructions can alter any of the registers exposed to the shader programmer.
 Note that overwriting values of input registers is forbidden and can yield undefined results.